José Herrera Uslar: Personal life

-Uslar married Clementina Velutini Couturier (1906–1998) and had 3 children: Jose Herrera Velutini, Julio Herrera Velutini, and Christina Herrera.
-He has 9 grandchildren: Mercedes Clementina, José Henrique, Santiago, Andrés Herrera Titeux, Julio Herrera Velutini, Carlos Alberto Herrera Velutini, Jose Francisco Kolster Herrera, Cristina Herrera Pantin of Kochen, and Andrés Kochen.
+He married Clementina Velutini Pérez (great-niece of José Antonio Velutini) and they adopted three war orphans who had taken refuge in Switzerland: José Herrera Velutini, Julio José Herrera Velutini and Christina Herrera Velutini; and they had ten grandchildren: Mercedes Clementina Herrera Titeux, José Henrique Herrera Titeux, Santiago, Diego Bernardo Herrera Titeux; Julio Marín Herrera Kolster, Carlos Alberto Herrera Kolster, José Francisco Herrera Kolster; Julio José Herrera Pacheco; Cristina María Pantin Herrera and Andrés Kochen.

 Professional life

 Uslar was a lawyer who founded, along with Juan Jose Mendoza, Martin Vegas, Manuel Antonio Matos, Francisco Pimentel, and others, the Progressive Republican Party (PRP) in 1936.
 Its purpose was to fight against extremism, social dissolution, relaxation, and opposing the spread of Marxist ideology in Venezuela.

 In 1950, as an Ambassador of Venezuela in Sweden, Uslar organized the transfer of 1,000 war orphans from Switzerland.
 They arrived to the country in batches of 50 children, and were later brought to the colony of Catia La Mar, where they were adopted by Venezuelan families.

 On January 14, 1930 he founded the Basketball Federation of Venezuela.